-The pillars are breathtaking, erected to form a straight corridor between the rundown cliffs that is synonymous with the topography of the region.
+The pillars are breathtaking, erected to form a straight corridor between the rundown cliffs synonymous with the topography of the region.
 The site draws a sizeable number of visitors – both locals and tourists, who come to see the installations.

 Serra has always believed that sculptures should not be hidden in a museum; instead, they should be installed in public places.
 The significance of most of his works depends on the interaction with the viewers, which are driven by the aspiration to take the sculpture off the pedestal and into the street.
 To Serra, the content of the work stems from the interaction of the audience with that work, meaning he has pedestrians in mind when producing his pieces.

 The artist commented on the significance of the installation regarding its topographical location.
 He said that the pillars bring the magnitude of the surrounding into focus.
 Speaking to The Independent newspaper, he said: